CANCER, COLORECTAL, SURGICAL

 Colorectal Cancer

-• Most bowel cancers are diagnosed in symptoamtic patients
+• Most bowel cancers are diagnosed in symptomatic patients

 • 2nd most common cause of cancer death